 In addition, the Docker Dashboard allows you to:

-- Easily navigate to the Preferences (Settings in Windows) menu to configure Docker Desktop preferences.
-Select the Preferences or Settings icon in the Dashboard header.
+- Easily navigate to the Settings menu to configure Docker Desktop preferences.
+Select the Settings icon in the Dashboard header.

 - Access the Troubleshoot menu to debug and perform restart operations.
 Select the Troubleshoot icon in the Dashboard header.

-Docker Desktop also provides an easy-access tray icon that appears in the taskbar and is reffered to as the Whale menu .
+Docker Desktop also provides an easy-access tray icon that appears in the taskbar and is referred to as the Docker menu .

-To display the Whale menu, right-click on the icon.
+To display the Docker menu, right-click on the icon.
 It displays the following options: